 Mail was particularly effective against glancing blows.
 In battle, you are trying to strike a moving target, so mail was sufficient as most blows were glancing ones.
 Clean, powerful strikes were needed to disable a foe wearing mail.
 Blunt weapons were effective, causing haemorrhaging and concussion, so padded garments known as a doublet or gambeson were worn underneath to provide added protection.

 Mail was lightweight and flexible.
 Good for the mobile knight.
 It was pretty easy to make, though laborious, and easy to repair.
-Another benefit to chain mail, a point which can slip the mind of writers, is that it was cheap and efficient, able to accommodate different sized warriors, unlike expensive plated armor, to which we now turn.
+Another benefit to chain mail, a point which can slip the mind of writers, is that it was cheap and efficient, able to accommodate different sized warriors, unlike expensive plated armor.

 Most picture the knight when we talk about plated armor—rigid tin men that can withstand all manner of blows.
 Something like this: